Piemonte – Territory

 Piedmont is a predominantly mountainous region, surrounded by the Western Alps and the Ligurian Alps.
 Three peaks over 4,000 meters (Mont Blanc, Monte Rosa and Monviso), many are over 3,000.
 The only plain is located near the border with Lombardy.

 All rivers of the region are tributaries of the River Po, whose sources are in Piedmont, on the foothills of Monviso.

 Three lakes: Lake Maggiore, which marks the border with Lombardy and penetrates in Switzerland, and two smaller lakes, Lake Orta and Lake Viverone.

-On the shore of Lake Maggiore the majestic Villa Taranto in Verbania is surrounded by a huge botanical garden with blossoming azaleas.
-Arona is a charming tourist center dominated by the famous “San Carlone”, large statue dedicated to St. Carlo Borromeo.
+On the shore of Lake Maggiore, the majestic Villa Taranto in Verbania is surrounded by a huge botanical garden with blossoming azaleas.
+Arona is a charming tourist center dominated by the famous “San Carlone”, a large statue dedicated to St. Carlo Borromeo.

 NATIONAL PARKS IN PIEMONTE:

 The National Parks of Italy are natural areas of land, sea, river, or lake whose value is a well-preserved ecosystem.
 Thus their nature, together with their cultural, educational, or recreational values are protected by the Italian Government in order to be preserved for the future.
 Currently, in Italy there are 25 National Parks, covering an area of over 1,500,000 hectares (15,000 km²), about 6% of the Italian territory.

 The Italian Regional Parks are land, river, lake, and sea areas facing the coast.
 Their value is being like a system including the nature of the places, art, and cultural traditions of the local inhabitants.
 The Italian Regional Parks are more than 150 and cover an area of approximately 1million and 500,000 hectares.